department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/findings-summary.md

 -   The information summary and clear call to action in each card provided an at-a-glance understanding of the status of each item.
 People felt the information in each card related to their benefit was useful - some even stated it was exactly what they wanted to see.

--   Participants understood links in each card would take them to another page with further detail, and felt that made sense and would be easy to use.
+-   Participants understood the `View All` links in each card would take them to another page with further detail, and felt that made sense and would be easy to use.

 -   The sidebar navigation let participants know all the content available to them.

 -   Participants found the content in the right hand sidebar was useful and interesting.
 They usually commented on after the other two, signifying that this layout is successful in helping users focus on the highest priority items.

--   The use of color in the prototype was also helpful for participants to understand various states of information in each card - the blue dot to indicate an unread message, yellow warning alert, and red text were all individually mentioned.
+-   The use of color in the prototype was also helpful for participants to understand various states of information in each card - participants called out the blue dot to indicate an unread message, yellow warning alert (see previous finding for example), and red text signifying a payment due.
 (Note that it is not recommended to rely solely on color to communicate important information for colorblind users).

 > "Do mine like this...somebody got in my head, this is perfect."